-6.2.2.4 Water for mixing concrete shall not contain harmful constituents in such quantities that could impair cement (concrete) curing, stiffening and strength or cause corrosion of reinforcing materials.
-Fresh water is normally used for concrete mixing.
+6.2.2.4 Water for mixing concrete shall not contain harmful constituents in such quantities that could impair concrete curing, stiffening and strength or cause corrosion of reinforcing materials.
+Water for concrete mixing shall comply with the requirements of ASTM C 1602, EN 1008 or GOST 23732.